sjsrey/ors/ors_address.md

 There are signs that alternative open models for scientific publishing are beginning to gain traction.
 A recent example that I had experience with was the publication of the conference proceedings for the 2013 Scientific Computing with Python (SciPy2013) conference.
-The entire process was produced using open source tools, including GitHub for file submission, reviewing and ultimately publishing.
+The entire process was produced using open source tools, including GitHub, for file submission, reviewing and ultimately publishing.

 Several aspects of this process are worth noting.
 The process relied on technologies that were already familiar to this community of scholars who use code repositories for collaboration on the development of scientific software on a regular basis.
 In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model.
 In this model developers (i.e., authors) wishing to contribute a new software feature (i.e., article) to a field, issue a pull request (i.e., submission) to the project (i.e., journal).
-That pull request (manuscript submission) is then reviewed by the community (editor and reviewers) and bug reports (referee reports) are submitted.
+That pull request  is then reviewed by the community (editor and reviewers) and bug reports (referee reports) are submitted.
-The developer (author) then incorporates the feedback from the bug report (reviews) into the manuscript and updates the pull request (revision submission).
+The developer  then incorporates the feedback from the bug report (reviews) into the manuscript and updates the pull request.

 At the end of the process the project maintainer (editor), has to make a final decision.
 The pull request would be merged in the case where the paper is accepted, or simply closed but not merged if the paper were rejected.
 In the former case the paper would appear in the final published proceedings.
-In contrast to the traditional publication model however, papers that were rejected in the process actually remain in the repository as the trail of pull requests, bug reports and publication decisions are available for all to see.
+In contrast to the traditional publication model, however, papers that were rejected in the process actually remain in the repository as the trail of pull requests, bug reports and publication decisions are available for all to see.

-Perhaps more importantly, this design enhanced the collaborative nature of the enterprise as the reviewers took on roles of allies in helping to improve the papers.
+Perhaps more importantly, this design enhances the collaborative nature of the enterprise, as the reviewers took on roles of allies in helping to improve the papers.
 This stood in stark contrast to the traditional review process in which papers can be shredded by reviewers.
-At the same time, the open source model was highly efficient as the review process started with an initial pull request deadline of May 19th and final publication of the proceedings just over two months later.
+At the same time, the open source model was highly efficient, as the review process started with an initial pull request deadline of May 19 and final publication of the proceedings just over two months later.
 The organization of the review process akin to  an open source software development model tapped into the power of community and is a clear reflection that science publication is not a solitary endeavor but rather is done by groups of scholars.

 It takes a village to publish an article.

 # Conclusion
-While my hope is that regional science fully embrace open science, my best guess is that the way forward will represent a mixture of open and proprietary regional science.
+Notwithstanding my sincere hope that regional scientists fully embrace open science, more realistically the way forward will likely be forged by some combination of open and proprietary endeavors.
 In other domains, this mixed model has been highly successful [@Hippel:2004td].
 This hybrid model will, however, represent a rebalancing of many components of regional science as it engages with open science.

 Our choice is whether that engagement takes an active or passive form.
 If it is passive, I fear we will have missed an opportunity for reinvention.
 Most of us here work in academia, which has been recognized as the second most conservative institution every invented, the first being classic opera [@Sui:2014by].
-In other words, we cannot wait for the institutions to change on their own, we must take a bottom-up, grass-roots approach to change those institutions.
+In other words, we cannot wait for the institutions to change on their own; we must take a bottom-up, grass-roots approach to change those institutions.

 Each of us in our own way can be a change agent in this regard.